pywood21/holz_202209/Manscriput/manuscript.md

 #### 2.5 parameters measurement for cell wall deformation analysis

-Finally, after the tracking of individual cell, the area, eccentricity, major/minor axis length, vertical/horizontal length of bounding box and maximum Feret diameter of each cell wall for analyzing their intensity of cell wall deformation (Fig. X).
-And their rate of change during the bending test was also calculated based on the following equation:
+Finally, after the tracking of individual cells existing at every image sequence, the area, eccentricity, length of major and minor axis of fitted ellipse, and length of vertical and horizontal length of bounding box for each cell wall were measured (Fig.X).
+Those measurements were implemented by python package: scikit-image[] ?.
+Furthermore, the fitted ellipse aspect ratio and the aspect ratio of vertical and bounding box aspect ratio were calculated.
+For evaluating the intensity of cell wall deformation.
+The changes in area, eccentricity, fitted ellipse aspect ratio and bounding box aspect ratio were calculated based on the following equation:

 <img title="" src="../Figures/parameters_calculation.png" alt="parameters_calculation.png" data-align="center" width="413">